Production, Engineering and Mixing Using a Hybrid of ITB and Analog The Perfection of imperfection is called soul.

 Q: What was your career path?
 How long have you been doing this?

 A: I do this because I love it, and I want to, Not because I have to.
 I began playing Violin in 4th grade them traded that for a trombone in 6th.
 I played in School band through 12th grade.
 But I started learning Guitar in 8th grade.
 That's when it happened.
 I started recording when I was about 14.
 I save up my money from odd jobs and bought two 2-track reel to reel recorders.
 Those combined with a cassette recorder a bunch of home-made cables, some crap mics and a 4 channel ROSS mixer gave me the world of "multi-track".
 I loved it and I would record anything and everything I recorded myself, I recorded my grage band, I recorded other garage bands, I recorded and made sound FX for a friend who made movies with his Mom's Betamax Video camera.
 My philosophy was "If it makes a sound record it.
 I soon upgraded to an Tascam 8-track.
 Thats about the time started buying mics, building tube circuits, and guitar amps because I couldn't afford to buy them.
-At this time I was getting paid to record other people and people started coming from other nearby towns to have me record and mix their music.
+At this time I began getting paid to record other people and people started coming from other nearby towns to have me record and mix their music.
 Then a few years latter a 16 track, then ADATs and Pro Tools D24, Then a Mix Cubed System, Which I used for many years and added many process cards to.
 I treated this as a self sustaining hobby until around 2001-2002.
-I happened to be hanging out with a friend in his studio (he had some big name clients). long story short: There was an emergency, I engineered a session, pushed the client to get better vocals, said client and other clients requested me to engineer, major label heard some of my mixes, paid me big bucks, eventually, treated me like major labels treat people.
-I became bitter, I quit got out of music all together for several years.
-Now I once again have a passion and a love for what I do.
-I do this because I want to, Not because I have to.
+I happened to be hanging out with a friend in his studio (he had some big name clients). long story short: There was an emergency, I engineered a session, pushed the client to get better vocals, said client and other clients requested me to engineer, major label heard some of my mixes, paid me big bucks to mix a few tracks and engineer a few sessions, it became a job, more business than recording & creating.
+I lost the passion for it & got out of music all together for several years.
+Now I once again have a passion and a love for what I do and I do this because I want to, Not because I have to.

 Q: What questions do you ask prospective clients?